subugoe/rdd-technical-reference/rdd-technical-reference.md

     - used parameters, author and since annotations
     - links to callers? who is calling this method, and when?
     - see Dennis' LABSUBBLOG entry

+- architecture of the software

+    - use UML? use automatted tools?
+    - must be updated regularly!

+- meet and write documentation together regularly?

 ### Admin Documentation